Grid-tied solar systems have safe interconnection with a utility grid. Under net-metering (or net-billing) grid-tied solar systems allow to:

 Grid-tied solar systems under net-metering regulations are the easiest way to produce and consume solar electricity generated at the site.
 A bi-directional meter records cumulative energy sold to the grid and purchased from the grid.
-The utility bi-directional meter only defines the cumulative energy that passes through the meter, however it does not record total generation or total power consumption at the site.
-In order to have a full picture about generation and consumption, we recommend installing separate energy meters.
+The utility bi-directional meter only defines the cumulative energy that passes through the meter, however, it does not record total generation or total power consumption at the site.
+In order to have a full picture of generation and consumption, we recommend installing separate energy meters.

 Larger scale grid-tied solar systems and solar farms connect to the distribution grid though a revenue meter.
 Unlike bi-directional meters, revenue meters record total solar generation in the absence of the electric load.

 Simple grid-tied solar systems do not provide outage protection.
 When the utility grid falls, these systems must turn off for safety reasons.

 Grid-tied systems with Secure Power Supply (SMA term) are developed to provide up to 20amps of solar generation during utility power outages.
 When the grid fails, a system owner turns the switch on to enable the Secure Power Supply.
 An inverter isolates the grid-tied solar system from the grid and generates up to 20 amps of energy for as long as it is sunny.

 Adding a battery back-up to the system and rewring loads to a critical panel adds to the costs but ensures your lights are on during the grid outage.
 Batteries can be integrated to the system by one of the following three methods:

 - Installing a hybrid inverter ( e.g. Tesla PowerWall2; SolarEdge StorEdge, Fronius Symo Hybrid, etc).